-The working group of Dr. Olaf Kruse from the Faculty of Biology at the University of Bielefeld has collaborated with a working group of the Institute of Molecular Bioscience at the University of Brisbane (Australia) to develop a genetically modified algae of the green alga Chlamydomonas reinhardtii, with excellent hydrogen production capacity.
+The working group of Mr Olaf Kruse, from the Faculty of Biology at the University of Bielefeld, came together in cooperation with a working group from the Institute of Molecular Bioscience at the University of Brisbane (Australia) to develop a genetically modified alga, mutant of the green alga Chlamydomonas reinhardtii, with excellent hydrogen production capacity.

-This process of hydrogen development, which has recently been patented (Patent Nr.
-WO 2005003024), allows the algae under ideal conditions to produce up to 13 times more hydrogen.
+This hydrogen development process, which was also recently patented (Patent Nr.
+WO 2005003024), allows the alga under ideal conditions to produce up to 13 times more hydrogen.

-On the basis of these increased hydrogen production rates, Stm6 -tel is the name of the mutated alga- offers remarkable conditions for future biotechnology to produce "Bio-hydrogen" from the sunlight using microorganisms.
-Additional efforts are still being made in the Brisbane and Bielefeld laboratories to further increase algal hydrogen production rates through molecular genetics interventions.
-The construction of first prototypes of bioreactors in cooperation with biotechnologists is planned again this year.
+Based on these increased hydrogen production rates, Stm6 -tel is the name of the mutated algae- offers remarkable conditions to realize in the future a biotechnology allowing to produce "Bio-hydrogen" from the sunlight using microorganisms.
+Further efforts are still being made in the Brisbane and Bielefeld laboratories to further increase the alga's hydrogen production rates through molecular genetic interventions.
+The construction of the first prototypes of bioreactors in cooperation with biotechnologists is planned again this year.